Mayo Circle

 Membership

-Mayo Circle members who make an annual contribution of $1,000 and higher are invited to participate in select activities, such as exclusive pre-openings for exhibits, private receptions, and behind-the-scenes tours.
+Mayo Circle members who make an annual contribution of $1,000 and higher are invited to participate in select activities, such as exclusive sneak previews of exhibitions, private receptions and behind-the-scenes tours.

-Thanks to the generosity of Mayo Circle members, below are some of the treasures the University Libraries have recently acquired and preserved:
+Thanks to the generosity of Mayo Circle members, the vibrant history and culturally significant treasures of the University Libraries are being developed, stewarded, and shared for future generations.

-• The 1823 British edition (the second one published) and the first American edition (1833) of Frankenstein: or, The Modern Prometheus by Mary Wollstonecraft Shelley
+- The second British edition (1823) and the first American edition (1833) of Frankenstein: or, the Modern Prometheus by Mary Wollstonecraft Shelley.